Teradata/developer-resources/docs/install-ai-unlimited/quickstart/install-ai-unlimited-using-docker.md

 ***MEM: Jack, will the Docker image be renamed "ai-unlimited"?***

-2. Set the environment variable `AI_UNLIMITED_HOME` to the directory where the configuration and data files are located.
+2. [Optional] Set the environment variable `AI_UNLIMITED_HOME` to the directory where the configuration and data files are located.
 Make sure the directory exists, and that appropriate permission is granted.
 The default location is **./volumes/ai-unlimited**.

     | **Local location** | **Container location** | **Usage** |
     |----------------|--------------------|-------|